bwinner1/NeSyTimeseries/NeSyConceptLearner-main/README.md

-# Neuro Symbolic Concpet Learner based on Slot Attention and Set Transformer
+# Neuro Symbolic Concept Learner based on Slot Attention and Set Transformer

 This is the official repository for the Neuro-Symbolic Concept Learner introduced in [Right for the Right Concept: Revising Neuro-Symbolic Concepts by Interacting